Stormzady/Lifeboat/README.md

 # Install
-Click the link above.
+Click the link above,
-Click "Get Shortcut"
+Click "Get Shortcut",
-Open the Shortcuts app
+Open the Shortcuts app,
-Close the open Shortcut
+Close the open Shortcut,
-Click "Lifeboat"
+Click "Lifeboat",
 The GUI will now run.

 # Add to Home
 To add to the Home Screen:
-Hold the "Lifeboat" shortcut in the app
+Hold the "Lifeboat" shortcut in the app,
-Click "Details"
+Click "Details",
-Select "Add to the Home Screen"
+Select "Add to the Home Screen".

 # Updating
 To update:
-Hold the "Lifeboat" shortcut in the app
+Hold the "Lifeboat" shortcut in the app,
-Press "Delete"
+Press "Delete",
 (This will clear all Lifeboat data)
-Open the new Download link
+Open the new Download link,
-Click "Get Shortcut"
+Click "Get Shortcut",
-Close the open Shortcut
+Close the open Shortcut.

 # Source
 Source code can be found here: